 Program Fees

-RPRA charges fees to regulated parties to recover costs for building and operating registries, providing service to registrants, and for undertaking compliance and enforcement activities for producer responsibility programs.
+RPRA charges fees to regulated parties to recover costs for building and operating RPRA’s registries, providing service to registrants, and for undertaking compliance and enforcement activities for producer responsibility programs.
 As an administrative authority of the Government of Ontario, RPRA does not receive government funding and operates on a cost-recovery basis.

 Why does RPRA collect fees?

 RPRA operates on a cost-recovery basis and is not funded by the provincial government.
-RPRA charges fees to cover the cost of running our programs.

 These programs and services fall under two categories: producer responsibility programs and digital reporting services.